 - Credit utilization and diversity.

-Now that we have covered the basics of finding out your credit score, and how to ensure that your credit history is up-to-date and is free of any incorrect information in addition to explaining why keeping track of what is on your credit report can be important, we should take a deeper look into how exactly your credit score is actually determined.
+Now that I have covered the basics of finding out your credit score, and how to ensure that your credit history is up-to-date and is free of any incorrect information in addition to explaining why keeping track of what is on your credit report can be important, I should take a deeper look into how exactly your credit score is actually determined.